 To date, we have devoted substantially all of our resources to our research and development efforts relating to our investigational drug candidates, including conducting clinical trials with our drug candidates, providing general and administrative support for these operations and protecting our intellectual property.
 We do not have any products approved for sale and have not generated any revenue from drug sales.
-From our inception through December 31, 2018, we (including our predecessor companies) have funded our operations primarily through:
+From our inception through December 31, 2019, we (including our predecessor companies) have funded our operations primarily through:

-- a series of private placements of preferred equity from 1999 through 2006 totaling \$109.3 million; - the receipt of \$23.4 million from completed research collaborations with Novo Nordisk, A/S Merck and Boehringher Ingelheim from 2001 to 2006: - the receipt of \$169.2 million of upfront, milestone and research fees during 2006 to 2010 under a license and research agreement with Pfizer, Inc., which was terminated in 2011;
+- a series of private placements of preferred equity from 1999 through 2006 totaling \$109.3 million; - the receipt of \$23.4 million from completed research collaborations with Novo Nordisk, A/S Merck and Boehringher Ingelheim from 2001 to 2006; - the receipt of \$169.2 million of upfront, milestone and research fees during 2006 to 2010 under a license and research agreement with Pfizer, Inc., which was terminated in 2011; - the receipt of \$55.7 million of upfront, milestone and research expense reimbursements from 2010 to 2013 under a license agreement for our GKA programs with an affiliate of Forest Laboratories, Inc., which was terminated in 2013; - various borrowings totaling \$114.7 million from November 2011 through March 2014 from entities affiliated with MacAndrews, which were converted to Series F and Series B preferred units of TTP and HPP, our predecessors;

-- the receipt of \$55.7 million of upfront, milestone and research expense reimbursements from 2010 to 2013 under a license agreement for our GKA programs with an affiliate of Forest Laboratories, Inc., which was terminated in 2013; - various borrowings totaling \$114.7 million from November 2011 through March 2014 from entities affiliated with MacAndrews, which were converted to Series F and Series B preferred units of TTP and HPP, our predecessors; - borrowings of \$46.6 million from April 2014 through June 2015 from entities affiliated with MacAndrews; - the completion of the IPO in August 2015, which raised proceeds of \$104.4 million from the sale of our Class A common stock, par value \$0.01 per share (the "Class A Common Stock"), net of offering costs; - borrowings totaling \$20.0 million from a venture loan and security agreement (the "Loan Agreement") with Horizon Technology Finance Corporation and Silicon Valley Bank (together, the "Lenders") in October 2016 and March 2017; and - letter agreements (the "Prior Letter Agreements") with M&F Group in December 2017 and July 2018, under which we had the right to sell to M&F Group shares of our Class A common stock at a price equal to \$4.38 and \$1.33 per share, respectively, and M&F Group had the right (exercisable up to three times) to require us to sell to it shares of Class A common stock at the same price (subject to an aggregate maximum of \$10.0 million worth of Class A common stock that may be sold under each Letter Agreement, whether at our option or M&F Group's); and - and December 2018, under which, we had the right to sell to M&F Group shares of our Class A common stock at a price equal to \$1.84 per share, respectively, and M&F Group has the right (exercisable up to three times) to require us to sell to it shares of Class A common stock at the same price (subject to an aggregate maximum of \$10.0 million worth of Class A common stock that may be sold under each Letter Agreement, whether at our option or M&F Group's).
+- borrowings of \$46.6 million from April 2014 through June 2015 from entities affiliated with MacAndrews; - the completion of the IPO in August 2015, which raised proceeds of \$104.4 million from the sale of our Class A common stock, par value \$0.01 per share (the "Class A Common Stock"), net of offering costs; - borrowings totaling \$20.0 million from a venture loan and security agreement (the "Loan Agreement") with Horizon Technology Finance Corporation and Silicon Valley Bank (together, the "Lenders") in October 2016 and March 2017; and - letter agreements (the "Prior Letter Agreements") with M&F Group in December 2017, July 2018, December 2019, March 2019 and September 2019 under which we received a total of \$49.0 million and through which we had the right to sell to M&F Group shares of our Class A common stock at prices ranging from \$1.33 to \$4.38 per share, and M&F Group had the right (exercisable up to three times) to require us to sell to it shares of Class A common stock at the same price (subject to an aggregate dollar value maximum of Class A common stock that may be sold under each Letter Agreement, whether at our option or M&F Group's); and - the letter agreement entered into with M&F Group on December 23, 2019 (the "December 2019 Letter Agreement"), under which, we have the right to sell to M&F Group shares of our Class A common stock at a price equal to \$1.60 per share, respectively, and M&F Group has the right (exercisable up to three times) to require us to sell to it shares of Class A common stock at the same price (subject to an aggregate maximum of \$10.0 million worth of Class A common stock that may be sold under each Letter Agreement, whether at our option or M&F Group's).